Object Detection in 20 Years: A Survey: Conclusion and Future Directions

+The training process of most object detectors can be essentially viewed as a likelihood estimation process under the assumption of independent and identically distributed (i.i.d.) data.
+Object detection with non-i.i.d. data, especially for some real-world applications, still remains a challenge.
+Aside from collecting more data or applying proper data augmentation, domain adaptation offers the possibility of narrowing the gap between domains.
+To obtain domain-invariant feature representation, feature regularization and adversarial training based methods have been explored at the image, category, or object levels \cite{chen2018domain, wang2021domain, hou2021informative, zhu2019adapting, saito2019strong, xu2020exploring}.
+Cycle-consistent transformation \cite{zhu2017unpaired} has also been applied to bridge the gap between source and target domain \cite{kim2019diversify, inoue2018cross}.
+Some other methods also incorporate both ideas \cite{hsu2020progressive} to acquire better performance.

-\section{Conclusion and future directions}
+\section{Conclusion and Future Directions}

 Remarkable achievements have been made in object detection over the past 20 years.
-This paper not only extensively reviews some milestone detectors (e.g.\ VJ detector, HOG detector, DPM, Faster-RCNN, YOLO, SSD, etc), key technologies, speed up methods, detection applications, datasets, and metrics in its 20 years of history, but also discusses the challenges currently met by the community, and how these detectors can be further extended and improved.

-The future research of object detection may focus but is not limited to the following aspects:
+This paper extensively reviews some milestone detectors, key technologies, speed-up methods, datasets, and metrics in its 20 years of history.
+Some promising future directions may include but are not limited to the following aspects to help readers get more insights beyond the scheme mentioned above.

-\textbf{Lightweight object detection}: To speed up the detection algorithm so that it can run smoothly on mobile devices.
-Some important applications include mobile augmented reality, smart cameras, face verification, etc. Although a great effort has been made in recent years, the speed gap between a machine and human eyes still remains large, especially for detecting some small objects.
+\textbf{Lightweight object detection}: Lightweight object detection aims to speed up the detection inference to run on low-power edge devices.
+Some important applications include mobile augmented reality, automatic driving, smart city, smart cameras, face verification, etc. Although a great effort has been made in recent years, the speed gap between a machine and human eyes still remains large, especially for detecting some small objects or detecting with multi-source information \cite{bosquet2021stdnet, yang2022querydet}.

-\textbf{Detection meets AutoML}: Recent deep learning based detectors are becoming more and more sophisticated and heavily relies on experiences.
-A future direction is to reduce human intervention when designing the detection model (e.g., how to design the engine and how to set anchor boxes) by using neural architecture search.
-AutoML could be the future of object detection.

-\textbf{Detection meets domain adaptation}: The training process of any target detector can be essentially considered as a likelihood estimation process under the assumption of independent and identically distributed (i.i.d.) data.
-Object detection with non-i.i.d.\ data, especially for some real-world applications, still remains a challenge.
-GAN has shown promising results in domain adaptation and may be of great help to object detection in the future.

-\textbf{Weakly supervised detection}: The training of a deep learning based detector usually relies on a large amount of well-annotated images.
-The annotation process is time-consuming, expensive, and inefficient.
-Developing weakly supervised detection techniques where the detectors are only trained with image-level annotations, or partially with bounding box annotations is of great importance for reducing labor costs and improving detection flexibility.